 In order to avoid misunderstandings and ambiguity of the insurance policies, the regulatory body has defined guidelines to standardize health insurance practices in the country.
-It has laid some rules which are required to be used as mandatory clause in the documentation of each and every health insurance policy.
+It has laid some rules which are required to be used as a mandatory clause in the documentation of each and every health insurance policy.

-Some of the guidelines framed by IRDA insurance include critical illness, pre-existing diseases, hospitalization etc. Regulatory body has defined these terms and health insurance companies are required to be used same words while framing policy wordings for each and every policy. the body has defined pre-existing disease as “Any condition, ailment or injury or related condition(s) for which you had signs or symptoms, and / or were diagnosed, and / or received medical advice / treatment within 48 months to prior to the first policy issued by the insurer” and hospitalization as “A minimum stay for 24 hours in the hospital”.
-Further, hospital has been defined as more clearly as “A hospital should have at least 10 inpatient beds, in those towns having a population of less than 10, 00,000 and 15 inpatient beds in all other places”.
+Some of the guidelines framed by IRDA insurance include critical illness, pre-existing diseases, hospitalization etc. The regulatory body has defined these terms and health insurance companies are required to be used the same words while framing policy wordings for each and every policy. the body has defined pre-existing disease as “Any condition, ailment or injury or related condition(s) for which you had signs or symptoms, and / or were diagnosed, and / or received medical advice / treatment within 48 months to prior to the first policy issued by the insurer” and hospitalization as “A minimum stay for 24 hours in the hospital”.
+Further, the hospital has been defined as more clearly as “A hospital should have at least 10 inpatient beds, in those towns having a population of less than 10, 00,000 and 15 inpatient beds in all other places”.

 |You may also like to Read: 80D Income Tax Deduction|